 The Company entered into an employment agreement with Robert N. Weingarten effective August 12, 2020 to act as the Company's Vice President and Chief Financial Officer with an annual salary of \$120,000.
 Effective May 1, 2021, Mr. Weingarten's annual salary was increased to \$175,000.
-During the three months ended March 31, 2022 and 2021, the Company paid \$43,750 and \$30,000, respectively, to Mr. Weingarten under this employment agreement which are included in general and administrative costs in the Company's consolidated statements of operations for such periods.
+During the three months ended June 30, 2022 and 2021, the Company paid \$43,750 and \$39,167, respectively, to Mr. Weingarten under this employment agreement which are included in general and administrative costs in the Company's consolidated statements of operations for such periods.
+During the six months ended June 30, 2022 and 2021, the Company paid \$87,500 and \$69,167, respectively, to Mr. Weingarten under this employment agreement which are included in general and administrative costs in the Company's consolidated statements of operations for such periods.